AgneevMukherjee/agneev-blog/_posts/2022-04-11-ACMC-simple-model.markdown

  Image 9: True positive rate versus number of samples in class
 </p>

 We see that there is plenty of scatter towards the left-hand side of the plot, with some minor classes having a very low true positive rate and others very high values.
 We have already seen one possible cause of this - the fact that random selection means that there may be few examples of the classes in the training or validation sets.
-Another may be that the image quality or other factors could make certain classes easier to recognise.
+Another may be that the image quality or other factors could make certain classes easier to classify.
 And finally, some characters may simply be easier to recognise than others!
 {: style="text-align: justify"}

 On the whole, though, the trend is clear - there is a clear upward trend, indicating that the characters with more images available are classified more accurately than those with fewer, which is what we would expect.
 For Archie pix, we have a TPR of 0.84, which is quite impressive, while Jughead and Betty also have a TPR of over 0.7, Veronica and Reggie getting 0.67 and 0.61 respectively.